PostHog/posthog.com/contents/blog/how-we-built-email-onboarding.md

 [4.0](https://github.com/PostHog/meta/pull/150/) was a massive step up in complexity as a result of our growing number of features.
 By late 2023 the flow had 28 separate emails, of which users would get a maximum of 6 over several weeks.
 We still worried this would be too many, but the data suggests otherwise.

 ![Onboarding 4.0](../images/blog/onboarding/onboarding_31.png)
-<caption>Onboarding 4.0 split high-ICP users out into their own email flow because our CS team would reach out directly</caption>
+<Caption>Onboarding 4.0 split high-ICP users out into their own email flow because our CS team would reach out directly</Caption>

 By this point we’d also changed our conversion event to mean a user enabling billing for a new product within one week of opening an email.